tsjuusmei/-tsjuusmei/README.md

 ## Hi there, my name is Guus :wave:

-### I'm a student, developer and music lover!
+### I'm a Frontend developer and music lover
-- I'm currently an intern Frontend Developer at [Yummygum](https://www.yummygum.com)
+- I'm currently a Frontend Developer at [Yummygum](https://www.yummygum.com)
-- This schoolyear, I will be finishing the study [Communication & Multimedia Design](https://www.cmd-amsterdam.nl/)
 - I play the guitar
+- Due to my work on private repo's, my activity is way more than it seems ;)

 ### Connect with me here: